natanast/ELIXIR-BFSP-Odyssey-Lesson/docs/index.md

     By the end of the course, learners will be able to:
     &emsp;1.
 Use the Odyssey interface to explore biodiversity datasets
     &emsp;2.
-Inspect and assess geographic and molecular metadata consistency &emsp;3.
-Apply interactive filters and visualizations to support data discovery
+Inspect and assess geographic and molecular metadata consistency

     </br>